276linesofCode/blog-posts/rgsoc-blog-2.md

 Sub themes to write on -

 1. What did we do?
-(Screenshots of PRs, Tweets, Demos, GIFs, etc)
+(Screenshots of PRs, Tweets, Demos, GIFs, etc) DONE
-2. Challenges
+2. Challenges DONE
 3. Extras (Our talks in WWCD and LinuxChix India)
-4. A shoutout to the amazing Tessel Community (All the people who've helped us make our PR's work)
+4. A shoutout to the amazing Tessel Community (All the people who've helped us make our PR's work) DONE
 5. How are we benefitted/Gonna use this knowledge?
 6. What's next?